DeepCool AK620 Review (Page 2 of 4)

 As for its dimensions, the DeepCool AK620 is pretty typical with a height of around 160mm, a width of 129mm, and a depth of 138mm, with the two fans attached.
 You probably will not run into any issues with installing this cooler in most mid-tower ATX cases.
 The DeepCool AK620 is symmetrical and with its fans attached, it hovers over two of the closest memory slots.
 There is still quite a bit of clearance underneath with approximately 4.2cm of space between the bottom of the base and the bottom of the hovering fan, in its default position.
 You can readjust the fan to increase the clearance, but this will also increase the overall height of the cooler, so keep this in mind.
 Even so, I think these are all perfectly acceptable clearances for a dual-tower designed cooler.

 From the base where the metal makes contact with the processor, six continuous U-shaped heatpipes lead away from the CPU contact and splits into the two stacks of fins.
 This effectively makes twelve heatpipes in total.
-The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in manner to spread out the heat in the array of radiating fins.
 The 0.92 square meters of surface area, combined with the two 120mm DeepCool fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 The two fans mounted on each fin stack of the DeepCool AK620 is mounted with metal wires that clip to the side of the stacks.
 This means you can swap out these fans if you so desire for any other 25mm thick 120mm fan.
 These clips work really well since they ensure the fan stays attached while also allowing flexibility in mounting height, if this is necessary.
 You will need to remove these fans during installation, but we will explore this later on.